Trikzon/swe-lab/Docs/ThirdIncrement/progress_report.md

 ## 2. Project Title and Description
 Echoes of Babylon

 Echoes of Babylon is a mech action game inspired by the souls-like genre and 3D beat-em ups.
-Our final product will be a single level demo with a fleshed out combat system with multiple enemy types.
+Our final product will be a single level demo with a fleshed out combat system with multiple weapons, equipment, and an enemy.

 ## 3. Accomplishments and overall project status during this increment
 <!-- Describe in detail what was accomplished during this increment and where your project stands overall compared to the initial scope and functionality proposed. -->

-- Created a level
+- Developed the basic level further.
-- Implemented enemies detecting player by sight
+- Implemented enemies detecting player by sight instead of always.
-- Implemented a camera lock on system, allowing the player to lock the camera on to an enemy
+- Implemented a camera lock on system, allowing the player to lock the camera on to an enemy.
+- Added a sprint ability.
+- Added pickup-able in-world equipment items that can be dropped by enemies.
+- Added in-inventory tooltips of equipment to display equipment name and statistics.

 ## 4. Challenges, changes in the plan and scope of the project and things that went wrong during this incrmeent
 <!-- Please describe here in detail: